 Coaching is an integral part of sport - and Sport Southland recognises that through its work in community sport.

-Coaching is one of Sport Southland's five key priority areas as we move forward.
+Coaching is one of Sport Southland's five key priority areas.

 We believe that the more confident and knowledgeable a coach is, the better the experience and likely performance of that player or team will have whilst taking part in sport.